 Bluetooth Headphones: If you’re a freelancer like me, you might need to do some work while driving across the country.
 Or you might really hate the music tastes of the driver.
 Either way, a pair of noise-cancelling Bluetooth headphones are a road trip necessity.

 Offline Google Map: During our 5-day road trip across the south of Kruger National Park, I learnt a valuable life lesson – Google Maps doesn’t work everywhere.
 We had to rely on a good ol’ fashion map book.
-One of the essential things you need for a road trip is offline maps.
+One of the things you need is an offline map.
 You never know when the signal might cut, and map books don’t require any batteries.